gamealchemist/Javascript-Pooling/README.txt

 - don't forget to dispose your unused objects with : myInstance.pdispose();

-  !!! you should't keep any reference to a dispose object !!
+!!! you should't keep any reference to a pdisposed object !!

-- you can watch the maximum number of object in use with MyClass.builtCount.
-The initial pool size should be > to the max of the measured MyClass.builtCount for best efficiency.

 // ============================================